Cross-Stitching Tutorials & Free Patterns

 - For Christmas time, I came across a pattern of The Grinch.
 And for Thanksgiving, you can Give Thanks.

-- DMC offers a bunch of free patterns, as does Crossstitching.com.
+- Gathered offers free cross-stitching patterns.
 I also came across this site that has albums full of free patterns ranging from Aliens to Zodiac signs.